mathworks/thingspeak-particle/readme.md

-#ThingSpeak Communication Library for Arduino, ESP8266, and Particle
+#ThingSpeak Communication Library for Particle

-This library enables an Arduino or other compatible hardware to write or read data to or from ThingSpeak, an open data platform for the Internet of Things with MATLAB analytics and visualization.
+This library enables Particle hardware to write or read data to or from ThingSpeak, an open data platform for the Internet of Things with MATLAB analytics and visualization.

-Complete technical documentation is in the extras/documentation folder inside the library.
+Complete technical documentation is in the doc folder inside the library.

 ThingSpeak offers free data storage and analysis of time-stamped numeric or alphanumeric data.
 Users can access ThingSpeak by visiting http://thingspeak.com and creating a ThingSpeak user account.